aarddict/desktop/doc/aarddict.rst

 Start typing a word to look up in `Lookup Box`.
-List of matching words appears below `Lookup Box` and is updated when typing is paused, best matches displayed first and first match automatically selected.
+List of matching words appears below `Lookup Box` and is updated when typing is paused, best matches displayed first (at the top of the list) and first match automatically selected.
 Articles with similar titles found in one or more dictionaries are grouped together and are display in multiple tabs in article pane when selected.

 .. image:: aarddict_0.8.0_ubuntu_multiple_articles.png